 - Other activities relating to geographical names proposals

-- Advising the Alberta Historical Resources Foundation and the Minister of Culture on naming decisions
+- Advising the Alberta Historical Resources Foundation and the Minister of Culture and Tourism on naming decisions

-Final naming decisions are made by the Alberta Historical Resources Foundation and Minister of Culture.
+Final naming decisions are made by the Alberta Historical Resources Foundation and Minister of Culture and Tourism.
 For more information view Section 18 of the Historical Resources Act.

-The Geographical Names Manual (PDF – 411 KB) has further information on the principles and procedures of geographical naming in Alberta.
+The Geographical Names Manual has further information on the principles and procedures of geographical naming in Alberta.

-If you are interested in submitting an application to name a feature in Alberta, review the manual above and complete the Application for Naming a Geographical Feature (.Docx – 37KB).
+If you are interested in submitting an application to name a feature in Alberta, review the manual above and complete the Application for Naming a Geographical Feature.